 What It Is: Developers embedding sensitive information (static API keys, secret tokens, cloud service credentials) directly into the source code of their mobile (APK/IPA) or Smart TV (Tizen/webOS) applications.

 Real-World Example: By decompiling a client's Android APK file, we found a hardcoded, static API key for a third-party analytics service.
 This key had write-level privileges, allowing us to poison the client's analytics data.
-In another case, we found credentials for an AWS S3 bucket.

 Business Impact: Total compromise of related services.
 An attacker can use these keys to abuse third-party services, steal data, or as a pivot point to attack other parts of the infrastructure.